Playing Mermaids in the Spanish Isles: 3 Days in Mallorca

 Dinner — Lonja 18 Cooking Experience

-After connecting with the archival heritage of the island, cap off an exhilarating three days in Mallorca with an exploration into the local gastronomy of the region.
-In partnership with a local chef from Lonja 18, you’ll learn how to prepare the great classics of traditional Spanish cuisine—including seafood paella, tortilla española, and Catalan cream for dessert intermixed with appetizers like sobrassada, pa’amb oli, and pimientos de Padrón.
-This deep dive into the culinary culture of Palma de Mallorca begins with a lesson on each dish, including which region of the island it originated from and the local ingredients involved in preparing it.
+After connecting with the archival heritage of the island, cap off an exhilarating three days in Mallorca with an exploration into the gastronomy of the region.
+In partnership with a local chef from Lonja 18 (now rebranded Moltak), learn how to prepare the great classics of traditional Spanish cuisine—including seafood paella, tortilla española, and Catalan cream for dessert intermixed with appetizers like sobrassada, pa’amb oli, and pimientos de Padrón.
+This deep dive into the culinary culture of Palma de Mallorca begins with a lesson on each dish, including the region of origin and local ingredients involved in preparing it.

-From there, each dish begins with a cooking demonstration before it’s up to the class to prepare the menu.
-In our group of eight students, each pair was assigned to prepare a small plate together, while the whole class contributed to the main course of paella.
-While the chef is available to provide help and instruction as needed, this is truly a hands-on activity where you’ll be encouraged to produce each dish from scratch — even if that means pulling out the tentacles and ink sack from a raw squid!
+Preparation of each dish begins with a demonstration before it’s up to the class to produce the menu.
+In our group of eight students, each pair was assigned to prepare a small plate together, while the whole class contributed to the main paella course.
+Although the helpful chef is available to provide instruction as needed, this is truly a hands-on activity where you’ll be encouraged to cook each dish from scratch—even if that means pulling the tentacles and ink sack from a raw squid!

 Two smiling women presenting their freshly cooked seafood dishes at a Mallorcan cooking class.

-The friendly atmosphere from the charismatic chef during this 3.5 hour class was infectious, and even though I consider myself to be an atrocious cook, I was easily able to follow the step-by-step instructions adapted to my skillset — and the dishes turned out quite tasty if I do say so myself!
-As the cherry on top, this class includes an open bar with your choice of white or red wine to enjoy throughout the experience.
-Our group warmed up quickly enough due to the friendship-forming nature of wine, and by dinner when we sat around the table to enjoy the fruits of our labor it felt like we had all known each other from the start!
-At the end of the class you’ll walk out with the recipes you learned and can continue practicing at home to surprise your friends and family!
+The friendly atmosphere cultivated by the charismatic chef during this 3.5-hour class was infectious and I easily followed the step-by-step instructions even though I’m an atrocious cook —the dishes turned out quite tasty too if I do say so myself!
+As the cherry on top, an open bar serves your choice of white or red wine to enjoy throughout the experience.
+Our group warmed up quickly due to the friendship-forming nature of wine, and when we sat around the table to enjoy the fruits of our labor it felt like we had known each other from the start!
+At the end of the class, walk out with new recipes to continue practicing at home alongside friends and family.

 How Much Do Three Days in Mallorca Cost?

-Coasteering would’ve added an additional $76.33 to my expenses, bringing the grand total to $886.60.
-You’ll incur greater expenses if you decide to up your accommodations and stay in a hotel, and visiting in the summer during the peak tourist season will likely raise these rates even further.
+Coasteering would’ve added an additional $76.33 to these expenses, bringing the grand total to $886.60.
+Incur greater expenses if you up your accommodations and stay in a hotel, plus visiting in the peak tourist season of summer will raise these rates even further.

-If you’re on a tighter budget, consider window shopping around Plaça Major instead of actually buying any souvenirs.
-This is a pretty excursion-heavy itinerary, so you could also skip out on the wine tasting and visit a traditional Spanish restaurant versus cooking your own paella with Lonja 18.
+On a tighter budget, consider window shopping around Plaça Major instead of actually buying souvenirs.
+This is quite an excursion-heavy itinerary, so you could also skip out on wine tasting and visit a traditional Spanish restaurant versus cooking your own paella with Lonja 18.

 What to Wear in Mallorca?